 This is where a 360-degree tech-driven campus hiring strategy can lend a helping hand by enabling a structured interview process and shortlisting candidates.

 Moving on, let's get to the part where we talk about why campus hiring should be a critical component of your campus recruitment plan and how technology is revolutionizing this space--one hire at a time.

-One, the brand offers student scholarships to 'support and inspire pursuing careers in technology.
+One, the brand offers student scholarships to support and inspire pursuing careers in technology.
 In 2021 alone, the brand has sponsored multiple students from 145 universities across 25 countries globally.

 Finally, Google makes use of a plethora of digital platforms—from YouTube to blogs—to dispense knowledge on how the brand hires.
-It goes the extra mile to talk about the company's hiring culture as well as strategies in place so that first-time employees can make a more informed career decision.
+It goes the extra mile to talk about the company's hiring culture as well as strategies in place so that first-time employees can formulate a more informed career decision.

-The learning: As per data, a staggering 4 million college students graduate each year, and Generation Z is expected to make up 30% of the workforce by 2030.
+As per data, a staggering 4 million college students graduate each year, and generation Z is expected to make up 30% of the workforce by 2030.
 Not tapping into this talent pool with the right mix of digital technologies and offline strategies is a mistake enterprise cannot afford to make.
-In other words, creating a mix of strategic campus recruitment strategy and setting into motion a step-by-step digitally-driven campus hiring process is the need of the hour, especially if you have a high volume of recruitment needs to cater to round-the-clock.
+In other words, creating a mix of a strategic campus recruitment strategy and setting into motion a step-by-step digitally-driven campus hiring process is the need of the hour, especially if you have a high volume of recruitment needs to cater to round-the-clock.
 If you tap into the right talent pool, recent graduates can turn out to be a gold mine for your business.

 To that end, let's understand what it takes to build a rock-solid campus hiring strategy.

 Learn about the challenges faced by recruiters and hiring managers during campus recruitment.
 Visit here.